nf-cmgg/structural/README.md

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

+For further information or help, don't hesitate to get in touch on the [Slack `#centerformedicalgeneticsghent-nf-cmgg-structural` channel](https://nfcore.slack.com/channels/centerformedicalgeneticsghent-nf-cmgg-structural) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations